krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Implement - As a user, I want to reset the password so that I can regain access to the app.
 [J61](http://cs04.nwmissouri.edu/browse/GDPGAM-61)  [AC-061](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/061.md)
 1. Design - As a Admin, I want to access to all information including app settings.
 1. Implement - As a Admin, I want to access to all information including app settings.
 1. Design-As a user, I want to create Teams.
-[J67]()  [AC-67](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/067.md) [Image of Team page](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/Teamcreation.png)
+[J67](http://cs04.nwmissouri.edu/browse/GDPGAM-67)  [AC-67](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/067.md) [Image of Team page](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/Teamcreation.png)
 1. Implement-As a user, I want to create Teams.
 1. Design-As a user, I want to  create Quest.
 [J71](http://cs04.nwmissouri.edu/browse/GDPGAM-71) [AC-71](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/071.md)
 1. Implement-As a user, I want to create Quest.
+[J57](http://cs04.nwmissouri.edu/browse/GDPGAM-57)
 1. Design-As a user, I want to create competition.
+[J146](http://cs04.nwmissouri.edu/browse/GDPGAM-71)
 1. Implement-As a user, I want to create competition.
-1. Design-As a user, I want to create competition.
+[J150](http://cs04.nwmissouri.edu/browse/GDPGAM-71)
 1. Design-As a User, I want to accesss my profile account details page.
+[J]()
 1. Implement-As a User, I want to accesss my profile account details page.
+[J]()

 ## Sprint 1

 1. Implement-As a user, I want to provide Team name that is  unique and 3-25 characters long.
 [J124](http://cs04.nwmissouri.edu/browse/GDPGAM-71)
-1. Implement- As a user, when I serve as designer, I want to provide a starting location for the quest. [ J127](http://cs04.nwmissouri.edu/browse/GDPGAM-127)
+1. Implement- As a user, I want to serve as designer, I can provide a starting location for the quest.
+[J127](http://cs04.nwmissouri.edu/browse/GDPGAM-127)
-1. Implement - As a user, when I serve designe, I provides a set of four unordered locations for the quest.
+1. Implement - As a user, I want to serve as designer, I Can provide a set of four unordered locations for the quest.
 [J176](http://cs04.nwmissouri.edu/browse/GDPGAM-176)
-1. Design- As a user, when I serve  as designer, I provides location coordinates (Lat, Long, default radius)for each location.
+1. Design- As a user, I want to serve as designer, I can provide location coordinates (Lat, Long, default radius)for each location.
 [J89](http://cs04.nwmissouri.edu/browse/GDPGAM-89)
 1. Implement -As a user, I serve as designer, I provides location coordinates (Lat, Long, default radius)for each location.
 [J176 ](http://cs04.nwmissouri.edu/browse/GDPGAM-176)
-1. Design- As a user, I serve as designer, I provides 3 ordered string clues.
+1. Design - As a user, I serve as designer, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location.
 [J94](http://cs04.nwmissouri.edu/browse/GDPGAM-94)
-1. Implement- As a user, I serve asdesigner, I provides 3 ordered string clues.
+1. Implement - As a user, I serve asdesigner, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location [J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177)
-1. Design-As a User, I want to serve as a designer of the quest they create.
+1. Design - As a User, I want to serve as a designer of the quest they create.
 [J86](http://cs04.nwmissouri.edu/browse/GDPGAM-94)
-1. Implement- As a User, I want to serve as a designer of the quest they create.
+1. Implement - As a User, I want to serve as a designer of the quest they create.
 [J100](http://cs04.nwmissouri.edu/browse/GDPGAM-100)
-1. Design As a user, I want to accept the team invite and become a team player or reject it.
+1. Design - As a user, I want to accept the team invite and become a team player or reject it.
+[J79](http://cs04.nwmissouri.edu/browse/GDPGAM-100)
-1. Implement As a user, I want to accept the team invite and become a team player or reject it.
+1. Implement - As a user, I want to accept the team invite and become a team player or reject it.
+[J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)
-1. Design-As a user, After three days, if I wont accept invite, assume rejection.
-1. Implement- As a user, After three days, if I wont accept invite, assume rejection.
+1. Design - As a user, After three days, if I wont accept invite, assume rejection.
+[J78](http://cs04.nwmissouri.edu/browse/GDPGAM-78)
-1. Design-As a user, If I gets invite, I can explicitly decline.
+1. Design - As a user, If I gets invite, I can explicitly decline.
-1. Implement-As a user, If I gets invite,I can to explicitly decline.
+1. Implement - As a user, If I gets invite, I can explicitly decline.
+1. Design - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J87](http://cs04.nwmissouri.edu/browse/GDPGAM-78)
-1. Design-As a user, while serving  as a designer, The designer provides a UNIQUE Quest name among all quests
+1. Implement - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J122](http://cs04.nwmissouri.edu/browse/GDPGAM-122)
-1. Implement-As a user, while serving  as a designer,The designer provides a UNIQUE Quest name among all quests
+1. Deployment - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests [J122](http://cs04.nwmissouri.edu/browse/GDPGAM-124)
 1. Design - As a user, I want to Design the accept or reject the team invitation screen.
+[J285](http://cs04.nwmissouri.edu/browse/GDPGAM-78)
-1. Implement- As a user, I want to implement the accept or reject the team invitation screen.
+1. Design- As a user, I want to serve as the hunt master of the competion.
+[J90](http://cs04.nwmissouri.edu/browse/GDPGAM-90)
-1. Design-As a user, I want to belong to 0 or more teams by providing unique names(3-25 characeters)
+1. Design - As a user , I want to serve as hunt master specifies the end date and time for the competition.
+[J109](http://cs04.nwmissouri.edu/browse/GDPGAM-109)
-1. Implement-As a user, I want to belong to 0 or more teams by providing unique names(3-25 characeters)
+1. Design - As a User , I want to serve as team captain and I want to accept or reject the invitation [J158](http://cs04.nwmissouri.edu/browse/GDPGAM-158) [AC-158]()

 ## Sprint 2

 * Design- As a user, I want to serve as the hunt master of the competion.